(Forum for members to discuss the use of anabolic steroids)

 Misconceptions during PCT

-Pound4Pound: Could I get your thoughts on this, someone else was telling me not to use an AI in PCT because it will drive estrogen TOO low and cause an estrogen rebound.
+Pound4Pound: Could I get your thoughts on this, someone else was telling me not to use an Aromatase inhibitor (AI) in PCT because it will drive estrogen TOO low and cause an estrogen rebound.
 This is what he said,

 His Friend: "Arimidex should not be used post cycle because the risk of driving estrogen too low, and therefore further damaging an already compromised Lipid Profile, is too great (this also drives libido back into the ground, and we don't want that, do we?).